Skip to content

 Three layers, not one obligation

 The first layer is the related-party and connected-person disclosure.
 This is a schedule that accompanies the corporate tax return.
 Any taxable person that has transacted with a related party or a connected person during the period reports those transactions — their nature and their value — on this disclosure.
-It applies regardless of size.
+Related party transactions are reported here whether or not the business ever gets near the file thresholds, and it applies regardless of size.
 A small trading company that pays a management fee to its owner completes it just as a large group entity does.

 The second layer is the Master File and Local File.
 This is the formal, structured documentation set, and it is threshold-gated.
 Only taxable persons that cross the revenue lines set out below are required to prepare and maintain it.
 It is the layer most people picture when they hear “transfer pricing documentation”, and it is also the layer most smaller businesses are correctly exempt from.